Panzerschrek/U-00DC-Sprache-site/overview.md

 Important feature of Ü templates is Duck-typing.
 There are no traits/type requirements in templates.
-If a template performs some operation over given type (operator, copying, method call) code compiles if given type supports such operations and doesn't compile - if not.
+If a template performs some operation over given type (operator, copying, method call), code compiles, if given type supports such operations and doesn't compile - if not.
 Such system requires less boilerplate for both template authors and template users.

 There are some drawbacks of this scheme, like no errors check for non-instantiated templates.